BrianHwang/SageMaker/work-related.md

 - - ****
 - tempus experiecne, both worksafe and tac
 - can be good for ITSS so support both orgn
+- - give me a trust to my voice up, for itss and bau

 # hyperparameter.